 Remote, rustic and romantic.
 When you step out of your car at Borgo di Vagli you step back in time.

-Since discovering Borgo online 10 or 12 years ago I have dreamt of staying there.
+Since discovering Borgo online 10 or 12 years ago I have dreamed of staying there.
 A 14th century village, deserted after the Second World War, then rediscovered and rebuilt into a wonderfully unique resort with all the comforts for a modern life, Borgo has been rebuilt from the ruins of yesteryear.

 It was all I had hoped for and more.